macacanigra-pl/the-mnl-website/docs/user-guide/getting-started.md

 <div class="annotate" markdown>

 To start constructing a program in MNL, drag a block from the toolbox to the playground area and attach it to another block.
-There is a main block (1) acts as the parent block.
-The main block will hold declaration block only.
+A main block (1) acts as the parent block.
+The main block holds the declaration block only.

 </div>

 1. :man_raising_hand: The black block with MNL on the top.

 ![workspace](assets/images/drag_light.png#only-light){title="Drag, drop, and attach the block" loading=lazy }
 ![workspace](assets/images/drag_dark.png#only-dark){title="Drag, drop, and attach the block" loading=lazy }